 I thoroughly enjoyed the first 21 Psalms.
-It reminded me of my favorites/and gave me some new Psalms that reflect where I am right now in my journey.
+It reminded me of many favorites/and gave me some new Psalms reflecting where I am right now in my journey.

 What kinds of songs do you sing?
 We started a Hit Radio station (Pulse1017.com) and just reached our 25th year.
 I can’t begin to count the great “spiritual songs” that have come my way through listening to this great station.
 Along with some favorite classic hymns and some of my own song-psalms, these have provided a psalm backdrop of inestimable value to my heart.
 The Psalms inspire me to go deeper in the midst of real life – in all of my ups and downs God is there to capture my heart.
 I am grateful.
 That’s what Psalms can do.